clutterbox/ansible-dehydrated/README.md

 ## Using dns-01 challenges

-When dehydrated_challengetype is set to dns-01, this role will automatically install lexicon from python pip to be able to set and remove the necessary DNS-Records needed to obtain an SSL certificate.
+When `dehydrated_challengetype` is set to `dns-01`, this role will automatically install `lexicon` from python pip to be able to set and remove the necessary DNS records needed to obtain an SSL certificate.

-lexicon uses environment variables for username and password.
+`lexicon` uses environment variables for username/token and password/secret; see examples below.

+### Platforms supporting `dns-01` challenges

+All platforms supported by this role will work with `dns-01` challenges, **except** for Debian 8 (codename: Jessie).
+The `dns-lexicon` package requires Python version >= 3.5, which is not available by default on Debian 8.

 ## using systemd timers